A police department that's 'always hiring'

 The other fact I hadn’t seem to put public safety as a very high priority — for a city of 1.3 million souls, the PD has 2,400 sworn officers.
-By way of comparison, San Jose (Calif.) has a population of about 1.2 million (countable!) souls, with a sworn police force of about 1,100 officers.
-For many years, San Jose had been called “the safest big city in America” but given those numbers, San Antonio may now deserve that moniker.
+By way of comparison, San Jose, California has a population of about 1.2 million, with a sworn police force of about 1,100 officers.
+For many years, San Jose had been called “he safest big city in America, but given those numbers, San Antonio may now deserve that moniker.

 It should be noted that the City of San Antonio has a document for civil service eligibility rules — entitled Personnel Rules of The City of San Antonio Fire Fighters’ and Police Officers’ Civil Service Commission — which is 13 pages long and fairly detailed in its parameters.

 Padilla strongly recommends that you visit that document online, as well as the SAPD Careers website, in order to have a completely clear understanding of what the process is, what the various requirements are and know that those rules apply to everyone.

 Another rule that applies to everyone is training.
 The city is adamant that every officer on the force has had exactly the same training.
 Consequently, there are no laterals into SAPD.
 This policy is probably off-putting to a lot of potential applicants, but the idea behind the policy is a sound one.
 Everyone has had the same training.
 Period.